pojok-projects/tutorialsystem-category-manager/README.md

 Category Manager manages the input and output processes with simple validation from the frontend to the database interface layer section.

+See Red highlight below for the scope of this repository.

 ![RESTAPI.jpg](images/Content_Manager.png)

 ## API END POINT